reqT/reqT/README.md

       set _jarfile=%HOMEDRIVE%%HOMEPATH%\reqT\reqT.jar
       call java -jar %_jarfile% %*
       ```
-    * Add the `reqT` dir to your Windows Path e.g. by [following these instructions](https://stackoverflow.com/questions/44272416).
+    * Add the `reqT` dir to your Windows Path by [following these instructions](https://stackoverflow.com/questions/44272416).

 After a restart of your terminal you should be able to run reqT by typing `reqt` in any work dir.